AUSTRALIAN PARTNER VISAS

 • Resident Return Visa (RRV)

 If your 5 year travel rights is close to expiry please ensure you make necessary arrangements before you depart Australia.
-You may have difficulty with immigration if your travel rights have expired.
+You may have difficulty returning to Australia if your travel rights have expired.

 Q What Are Department Application Charges?